 Chiang Mai Temple Trail

-Wat Suan Dok: This 14th century temple is known for its 48-meter high chedi which towers above the rest of Chiang Mai’s old city and is believed to enshrine a relic from Buddha himself.
-Wat Suan Dok also hosts meditation workshops and “Monk Chats” where novice monks practice their English by chatting with tourists about Buddhism and Thai culture.
+This 14th-century temple is known for its 157-foot (48-meter) chedi, or Buddhist monument, which towers above the rest of Chiang Mai’s old city and is believed to enshrine a relic from Buddha himself.
+The temple also hosts meditation workshops and conversation sessions where novice monks practice their English by chatting with tourists about Buddhism and Thai culture.